lumik/sprelay/README.md

 ```
 mkdir build
 cd build
-qmake.exe "CONFIG+=release" ../sprelay.pro -r -spec win32-g++
+qmake.exe "CONFIG+=release sprelay_build_standalone" sprelay_install_prefix="C:\path\where\you\want\the\application\installed" ../sprelay.pro -r -spec win32-g++
 ```

+You can skip sprelay_install_prefix.
+Application can't be installed then but it is compiled to the `bin` folder under the project folder.
+When CONFIG+=sprelay_build_standalone is omited, the application is built as shared library into `lib` folder and library includes are placed inside
+`include` folder.

 Then run your `make` command, for example (`-j` flag enables compilation paralelization)
 ```
 mingw32-make -j2
-mingw32-make doc
+mingw32-make doc      # optional if you want to make documentation
+mingw32-make install  # optional if you want to install the application, see above
 ```

 After make process finishes, go to the bin directory and try to run tests and the program
 ```
-cd ../bin
+cd C:\path\where\you\want\the\application\installed\bin
 sprelayunittests.exe
 sprelay.exe
 ```

 #### Compilation using Qt Creator
-Open the sprelay.pro project file in the top directory, cofigure it for appropriate compiler and run both, tests and src subprojects.
+Open the sprelay.pro project file in the top directory and cofigure it for appropriate compiler.
+Setup on the `Projects` tab the right qmake flags in the
+`Build Steps` section `Additional arguments`: `CONFIG+=sprelay_build_standalone` (see above the *Command line compilation* section for more details) Then run either `core` (for tests) or `sprelay` (for the application) subprojects.

 Then compile the documentation by executing
 ```
 doxygen Doxyfile
 ```
-from `sprelay` directory.
+from command line from the project folder.

 [git]: https://git-scm.com/
 [qt]: https://www.qt.io/